Can shaving your baby’s hair make it grow back thicker and healthier?

-Our genetics, and the actual hair follicles, play a large role in determining our hair type.
+Our genetics and hair follicles play a significant role in determining our hair type.
 The follicles are located directly underneath the skin, where the hair is produced.

-The root of the follicle is made of protein cells.
-These cells are created and fed by blood.
-The blood vessels help the cells to grow and multiply.
+The follicle root consists of protein cells.
+These cells are created and fed by blood, which carries nutrients that the cells need to grow and multiply.

 As the cells multiply, the hair grows and pushes out of the follicle through the skin.
-The strand also passes through an oil gland — this makes the strands shiny and soft.
+The strand also passes through an oil gland, making the strands shiny and soft.
 In babies, this oil can also cause cradle cap.

-Individual strands of hair will go through two phases: one of growing and one of resting.
-These vary at times, which is why hair growth fluctuates (source).
+Individual strands of hair will go through two phases: a growing phase and a resting phase.
+These vary in timing, which is why overall hair growth fluctuates (2).

 Why Shave Your Baby’s Hair?

-It’s a common cultural practice around Asia to shave a baby’s hair when they are first born.
-Others might do it for religious reasons, or just for the desire that their baby’s hair grows in thicker and quicker, but this isn’t always the case.
+It’s a common cultural practice in parts of Asia and some Latin American countries to shave a baby’s hair right after birth or in the first few months of life.
+Some people do it for religious reasons, as in the Hindu Mundan ritual.
+Others believe their baby’s hair will grow back thicker and quicker, but this isn’t always the case.

 When babies are born, their hair is typically thin and light — even if your peanut has a full head of it.
 These baby locks change into “mature” hair during the first year.

-When you shave your baby’s head, this removes the baby hair, and the “mature” locks will start to grow earlier than they may have done if left to Mother Nature.
+When you shave your baby’s head, you remove the baby hair, and the “mature” locks will start to appear earlier than they may have if left to Mother Nature.

-In doing so, and depending on the follicles, there is a chance the hair will come in thicker, but it’s not a given and it would have happened anyway, without shaving.
+Depending on the follicles, there is a chance the hair will come in thicker, but it’s not a given, and it would have happened anyway at some point.

 Shaving your baby’s head will not cure cradle cap.
-Cradle cap is a skin condition and it actually has little to do with the hair itself.
+Cradle cap is a skin condition that has little to do with the hair itself.

 It’s also extremely important to avoid picking at the scales on your baby’s scalp, no matter how tempting it may be.
 This may cause them further discomfort and trigger an infection.